12 Tips to Take the Perfect Photos of Your Property

 8 – Avoid Blurry Photos

-If really in a pinch, a stack of books, table, or chair can serve as a make-shift stabilizer so images of the apartment come out looking clear, level, and attractive.
+If you’re really in a pinch, a stack of books, table, or chair can serve as a make-shift stabilizer so images of the apartment come out looking clear, level, and attractive.

 9 – Take Many, Many Photos!